 How much ERP costs and how to set your budget

 Asking how much ERP costs is akin to asking the length of a piece of string so it’s no wonder buyers can so easily get their heads into a spin.
 Setting a budget for a new ERP requires planning and forethought along with a thorough understanding of what your particular business needs.

 An ERP implementation can cost anything between $150,000 and $750,000 for a mid-sized business.
 This is a pretty broad benchmark so, in order to plan a more accurate budget, you will need to consider the specific requirements for your business.
-In this in-depth article, we will run through the steps to setting a budget for an ERP system that is specific to your organization.
+In this in-depth article, we will run through the steps to setting a budget for an ERP system that is specific to your organization, as well as the average ERP system cost.

 - Software licensing fees